Alaeddin2002/Conveyor-Belt/ReadMe.md

 ### The Default setting for the recording duration is 6 seconds, this can be changed if you open Data_Gen.py and change the argument for the labelling function

 First open Terminal
+Go to folder directory that you just installed

+cd downloads/Conveyor-Belt/

 Then insert the import command:

     pip install opencv-python